IUI<br />

 Ovarian Reserve Testing

-The number of eggs a woman has available is very important when assessing fertility and possible treatments.
-While there is an average number of eggs, every woman is different.
+The number of eggs a patient has available is very important when assessing fertility and possible treatments.
+While there is an average number of eggs, every patient is different.

 Advanced Fertility Treatments